-- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: info@environdec.com - The following mandatory statement from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification7 and reference PCR in a table with the following format and contents:
+- Address of programme operator: EPD International AB, Box 210 60, SE-100 31 Stockholm, Sweden, E-mail: info@environdec.com - The following mandatory statement from ISO 14025: "EPDs within the same product category but from different programmes may not be comparable." - A statement that the EPD owner has the sole ownership, liability and responsibility of the EPD - Information about verification15 and reference PCR in a table with the following format and contents:

-Product category rules (PCR): 2012:14 Woven, knitted or crocheted fabrics.
-Version 2.1.
-UN CPC 267, 281.
+Product category rules (PCR): PCR 2013:08 Plastic waste and scrap recovery (recycling) services, v.
+2.1.
+UN CPC 8942.
 PCR review was conducted by: The Technical Committee of the International EPD® System.
-Revuew chair: Lars-Gunnar Lindfors Contact via info@environdec.com Independent third-party verification of the declaration and data, according to ISO 14025:2006: ☐ EPD process certification ☐ EPD verification Third party verifier: <name, and="" of="" organisation="" party="" signature="" the="" third="" verifier=""></name,> In case of certification bodies: Accredited by: <name accreditation="" and="" applicable="" body="" if="" number,="" of="" the="">.</name> In case of individual verifiers: Approved by: The International EPD® System Technical Committee, supported by the Secretariat Procedure for follow-up of data during EPD validity involves third party verifier: □ Yes □ No
+Review chair: Lars-Gunnar Lindfors Contact via info@environdec.com.
+Independent third-party verification of the declaration and data, according to ISO 14025:2006: ☐ EPD process certification ☐ EPD verification Third party verifier: <name, and="" of="" organisation="" party="" signature="" the="" third="" verifier=""></name,> In case of certification bodies: Accredited by: <name accreditation="" and="" applicable="" body="" if="" number,="" of="" the="">.</name> In case of individual verifiers: Approved by: The International EPD® System Technical Committee, supported by the Secretariat Procedure for follow-up of data during EPD validity involves third party verifier:

-5.4.3 PRODUCT INFORMATION
+5.4.3 SERVICE-RELATED INFORMATION

-The product information section of the EPD shall include:
+The service information section of the EPD shall include:

-- Address and contact information to EPD owner, - Description of the organisation.
-This may include information on products- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the product according to the UN CPC scheme system.
-Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA) or - Australian and New Zealand Standard Industrial Classification (ANZSIC),
+- Address and contact information to EPD owner. - Description of the organisation.
+This may include information on service- or management system-related certifications (e.g. ISO 14024 Type I environmental labels, ISO 9001- and 14001-certificates and EMAS-registrations) and other relevant work the organisation wants to communicate (e.g. SA 8000, supply-chain management and social responsibility), - Name and location of production site, - Service identification by name, and an unambiguous identification of the product by standards, concessions or other means, - Identification of the service according to the UN CPC scheme system.
+Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC),